Shannon Pluhowsky

-Shannon Pluhowsky is an American left-handed ten-pin bowler who competes in the Professional Women's Bowling Association (PWBA) and internationally.
-Pluhowsky is a 21-time member of Team USA (2001–2021), and a former four-time member of Junior Team USA (2000–2003).
-Pluhowsky has six professional championships, including major wins at the 2006 USBC Queens in Reno, Nevada, the 2014 BPAA Women's All-Star in Rockford, Illinois, and the 2021 PWBA Tour Championship in Reno, Nevada.
+Shannon Pluhowsky (born August 8, 1982) is an American left-handed ten-pin bowler who competes in the Professional Women's Bowling Association (PWBA) and internationally.
+Pluhowsky is a 22-time member of Team USA (2001–2021, 2024), and a former four-time member of Junior Team USA (2000–2003).
+Pluhowsky has won ten professional championships, including major wins at the 2006 USBC Queens, the 2014 BPAA Women's All-Star, and the 2021 and 2025 PWBA Tour Championship events.

 Early life and college career

-Pluhowsky was born on August 8, 1982 in Dayton, Ohio.
+Pluhowsky was born on August 8, 1982, in Phoenix, Arizona.
 Before her successful professional career she had a successful amateur and college career.
 When she was younger she was a three-time Junior Gold Champion and a USOC World Bowler of the Year in 2004.
-She bowled at the University of Nebraska under coach Bill Straub who is credited for Pluhowsky's impeccable left-handed form.
-She sports a big push-away and a straight and loose swing with a textbook finishing position.
+She bowled at the University of Nebraska–Lincoln under coach Bill Straub who is credited for Pluhowsky's impeccable left-handed form.
+She sports a big push-away and a straight and loose arm swing with a textbook finishing position.
 She will still consult Straub to this day if she is struggling with her form.

 At Nebraska, Pluhowsky was a first-team All-American in three of her four seasons, and second-team All-American in the other season.
 She was NCBCA Rookie of the Year and Player of the Year in the 2001–02 season, and was awarded Player of the Year again in the 2004–05 season.
 Shannon won the Intercollegiate Singles Championship in 2004, and her Nebraska team won two NCAA Bowling Championships (2004 and 2005).